Too Bad or Too Good: Challenging Stereotypes about Black and Asian American Children

 For example, adultification bias is evident in how the legal system treats Black girls who are victims of abuse.
 High-profile cases, such as that of Robert Kelly, illustrate how Black girls are less likely to be seen as victims and more likely to be blamed for their own victimization, labeled as “fast” or complicit rather than being seen as the children they are.

 The broader societal impact of this bias also extends to how missing Black girls are treated.
-Studies reveal that missing Black children tend to receive significantly less media coverage compared to white children (Muhammad, 2021).
+Studies reveal that missing Black children tend to receive significantly less media coverage compared to White children (Muhammad, 2021).
 Law enforcement and the public often assume Black children are “runaways” rather than endangered, slowing efforts to find them.
 According to the National Crime Information Center, in 2022, of the 271,493 girls and women reported missing, 97,924—or over 36 percent—were Black, despite Black women and girls comprising only 14 percent of the U.S. female population.
-This is a form of racism and unfortunately this negative impact goes into adulthood as missing Black women continue to receive less attention from the media and fewer law enforcement resources are spent on their missing person cases.
+This is a form of racism and unfortunately this negative impact follows Black girls into womanhood.
+Missing Black women continue to receive less attention from the media and fewer law enforcement resources are spent on their missing person cases.
+My sister has been missing since February 3, 2021.
+One of the things we were told repeatedly by law enforcement is that Cynthia “walked off to start a new life.”
+It’s the adult version of being called a “runaway.”
+Unfortunately, my experience is not unique as thousands of Black families face the same reality regarding missing Black women.

 Criminalization of Black Boys: Seen as Older, “Dangerous,” or “Bad”